Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Introduction

-The main contribution of this article is the idea of adding noise to the NAG-SC optimization algorithm to turn it into a sampler, which provides a new perspective that is neither overdamped or underdamped Langevin.
-Theoretical analyses and numerical experiments are provided just to validate this new perspective.
-For instance, the discretized algorithm we provide (note it's not unique as different discretizations can be used) achieves an $\polylog(\frac{\sqrt{d}}{\epsilon})$ iteration complexity in 2-Wasserstein distance, which has the same order as the best-known results for KLMC; meanwhile, we show theoretically that the scaling constant in this bound can be reduced by HFHR (Theorem \ref{thm:wasserstein} and Corollary \ref{corollary:iteration complexity}), suggesting acceleration, and accelerated convergence was empirically and consistently observed as well (Section \ref{sec:experiment}).
+The main contribution of this article is the idea of turning NAG-SC optimizer into a sampler, and the introduction of a new dynamics that is neither overdamped or underdamped Langevin.
+Theoretical analyses (e.g., Thm.\ref{thm:wasserstein}, Cor.\ref{corollary:iteration complexity} \& Rmk.\ref{remark:iteration_complexity}) and numerical experiments (Sec.\ref{sec:experiment}) are provided for quantifying the effectiveness of this idea.